Lewis Central High School presents 11th annual Veterans Day Assembly

-Lewis Central High School provided a grand tribute to veterans Friday with its 11th annual Veterans Day Assembly.
+Lewis Central High School in Council Bluffs provided a grand tribute to veterans Friday with its 11th annual Veterans Day Assembly.

 Dozens of local veterans attended the ceremony, which featured a speech by 1st Lt.
 Adrienne Mallow, a 2008 graduate of the school; patriotic music performed by the Lewis Central High School Band and Choir, directed by Dan Tucker and Kevin Palu, respectively; and a welcome by organizer and health teacher Lu Peverill.